The extent to which propaganda shapes the progress of affairs about us may surprise even well informed persons.

 We like to think of ourselves as perfectly rational and reasonable, but are we really?

-So the first task of propagandists is to attach our emotions and feelings to their cause.
+The propagandist knows that people are emotional creatures, who can be ruled through emotional persuasion.
+Consequently, his first task is to attach our emotions to his cause.
 It will then be child’s play to manipulate us into acting irrationally.

-No political party wants supporters who rationally analyse their initiatives.
-Instead, they need people who are emotionally invested in the party.
-The most valuable follower, therefore, is someone who has made the political party a part of their identity.
+No political party wants supporters who rationally analyse the actions of the party.
+Instead, they want supporters who are emotionally invested.
+The most valuable supporter, therefore, is someone who has made the political party a part of his identity.

 Emotional persuasion uses communication to form opinions rather than increase knowledge.
 Its arguments rely heavily on exploiting logical fallacies and cognitive biases.

 A logical fallacy is a sneaky error in reasoning.
-Politicians love fooling us with their flawed logic and their favourite fallacy, by far, is the ad hominem.
-That’s when they attack the character of their opponent, instead of attacking the argument of their opponent.
-The result is political discourse filled with name-calling, personal attacks and ridicule.
+The propagandist loves fooling us with his flawed logic, and his favourite fallacy, by far, is ad hominem.
+That’s when he attacks the character of his opponent, instead of attacking his opponent’s argument.
+The result is political discourse filled with name-calling and ridicule.